Royal Bank of Scotland loans

 - Under 'Other monthly income' you can include child benefit, any other state benefits and any other net (after tax) regular income you receive.

-If you declare income that's not shown on your RBS current account, we may ask for additional confirmation.
+If you declare income that's not shown on your Royal Bank of Scotland current account, we may ask for additional confirmation.

 Icon expand What happens once I have applied online?